ctxzero/ctxzero/README.md

-### Junior Penetration Tester | Offensive Security | eJPT certified ###
+### Junior Penetration Tester | Offensive Security | eJPT Certified

-Focusing on Network, WebApplication and Active Directory Pentesting.
+Focused on network, web application, and Active Directory penetration testing.

-Active on Tryhackme & swichting to HackTheBox soon.
+Active on TryHackMe and transitioning to Hack The Box.

-Aiming for CPTS and OSCP soon.
+Currently aiming for CPTS and OSCP certifications.

-I'll share Writeups and my Journey here :)
+I’ll share write-ups and my learning journey here.